 60 young people aged 11 – 18 are your Welsh Youth Parliament Members.

-You elected 40 of them by voting in the Youth Parliament election in November 2018.
-The remaining 20 were elected by young people from partner organisations.
+40 of them were elected by young people voting in the Youth Parliament election in November 2021.
+The remaining 20 have been elected by young people from partner organisations.
 Learning Disability Wales is proud to be one of these organisations.

 Run by young people

-The issues that the Welsh Youth Parliament will raise awareness of will be chosen by young people, backed by the young people you chose to be your Welsh Youth Parliament Members.
+The issues that the Welsh Youth Parliament raise awareness of are chosen by young people, backed by the young people you chose to be your Welsh Youth Parliament Members.

-Every two-year session of the Welsh Youth Parliament will:
+Every two-year session of the Welsh Youth Parliament:

-- Empower Wales’ young people to identify, raise awareness of and debate the important issues to young people.
+- Empowers Wales’ young people to identify, raise awareness of and debate the important issues to young people.

-- Listen to young people in Wales, represent their views, and act on the issues that are important to them.
+- Listens to young people in Wales, represent their views, and act on the issues that are important to them.

-- Work with young people in Wales, share what the Youth Parliament is doing with the issues they have raised.
+- Works with young people in Wales, share what the Youth Parliament is doing with the issues they have raised.